-A DAPT provides protection from creditors who exist after the creation and funding of the trust, and such creditors cannot attach the assets of the trust so long as the trust terms are consistent with a state’s DAPT Act.
+A domestic asset protection trust (DAPT) provides protection from creditors who exist after the creation and funding of the trust, and such creditors cannot attach the assets of the trust so long as the trust terms are consistent with a state’s DAPT Act.

-To date, only a limited number of states have passed laws which make DAPTs effective.
-Further, in order for a DAPT to be valid, it must have a Trustee situated in the state under which the DAPT is created (it does not require that the Grantor be a resident of that state).
+To date, only a limited number of states have passed laws that make DAPTs effective.
+Further, in order for a DAPT to be valid, it must have a trustee situated in the state under which the DAPT is created (it does not require that the grantor be a resident of that state).
 We recommend the formation of a DAPT pursuant to Nevada law since it offers enhanced privacy and it is the only state that does not have any special classes of creditors that can pierce a DAPT.

 The unique aspect of a DAPT is that even though it is irrevocable, it can permit you to be a current discretionary income and principal beneficiary of the trust.
 It also permits you to hold a special testamentary power of appointment to re-distribute trust assets upon death.
 As such, it can also serve as your primary estate planning vehicle (in lieu of a revocable trust).

 Once executed, your current assets can be assigned to the DAPT, including financial accounts and interests in closely held businesses.
 Additionally, all future accounts can be titled in the name of the trust.

 To obtain a further layer of asset protection, all investments and other accounts that would ordinarily be owned by the DAPT can be owned by an LLC which is owned by the DAPT.
 This would create an extra hurdle for any creditor to withstand in the event a claim arises.
 Furthermore, you can serve as the manager of the underlying LLC, thereby maintaining a better form of control over the LLC’s assets for investment purposes.
 As the manager of the LLC, you can control the investment of the LLC’s assets without the consent of the trustee of the DAPT.